elephacking/attack-on-pycrypto-elgamal/README.md

 # Attack the ElGamal Implementation on PyCrypto

-Attack on the ElGamal Implementation of PyCrypto
+Chosen plaintext attack on ElGamal Implementation of PyCrypto

-The authors:
+All versions of PyCrypto generate weak key parameters.
+Specifically, Elgamal encryption takes places over Z*_p where the DDH does not hold.
+By computing the Legendre symbol, the attacker breaks IND-CPA.

+Authors:
      Weikeng Chen and TElgamal (anonymous)

 # Related post